jp000/MapTools/README.md

 It will also output lines and points coordinates in different formats, to paste into your queries.

 Example:
-- draw a square aroud Elba island, using `http://geojson.io`, save it as "map.geojson"
+- draw a square around Elba island, using `http://geojson.io`, save it as "map.geojson"
 - execute python Json2Overpass.py "map.geojson" => *node(poly:"42.70363 10.09403 42.70363 10.45383 42.87622 10.45383 42.87622 10.09403 42.70363 10.09403");*
 - copy/paste the node info into the next line
 - http://overpass-api.de/api/interpreter?data=[out:xml];*node(poly:"42.70363 10.09403 42.70363 10.45383 42.87622 10.45383 42.87622 10.09403 42.70363 10.09403");*( ._; <;);out body;
 - rename the output file Elba.osm"
 This will give you an **18MB** of data

-When you use the MakeSingle.Bat file, you will get a **282KB** file (gmapbmap) that can be copyied to your Etrex10 device.<p>
+When you use the MakeSingle.Bat file, you will get a **282KB** file (gmapbmap) that can be copied to your Etrex10 device.<p>
 You can also use this script to help the creation of POI files(.gpx or .csv) to download via POILoaderforWindows